css4j/echosvg/MIGRATING_FROM_BATIK.md

 10) `SVGAnimationElementBridge.initializeAnimation()` gained a `BridgeContext`
    argument and now returns a `boolean`.

+### Upgrading to EchoSVG 2.0

 11) The old and deprecated `CSSValue` API was replaced by an API close to W3C's Typed OM.
 One of the consequences is that if your scripts call `getPresentationAttribute` on `SVGStylable` objects, `getPresentationAttributeValue` should be called instead, obtaining a `CSSStyleValue`.
 Note that modern SVGOM has neither of those methods.

+12) The line-height property now has a global default of 1.1, instead of the mixture of 1.1 and 1 that Batik uses.